 🔸 Connect with Onramp: The leader in resilient, fault-tolerant Multi-Institution Custody for secure, enduring bitcoin ownership.

-📩 Schedule a briefing: https://onrampbitcoin.com/contact
+📩 Schedule a consultation: https://onrampbitcoin.com/consult

 The Last Trade: a weekly, bitcoin-native podcast covering the intersection of bitcoin, tech, & finance on a macro scale.
 Hosted by Jackson Mikalic, Michael Tanguma, & Brian Cubellis.
 Join us as we dive into what bitcoin means for how individuals & institutions save, invest, & propagate their purchasing power through time.
 It's not just another asset… in the digital age, it's The Last Trade that investors will ever need to make.